SumitC-2048/Expense-tracker/readme.md

 - Add options for delete and edit transactions
 - Add more filter features for statistics
 - Improve UI with better color contrast and design

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License. make Ui more attractive -> make meaningfull contrast of colors